Make a Donation

 In December 2019 our family has departed on the last traditional Moken boat to continue the Moken legacy.
 We are facing the modern problems of statelessness, discrimination of human rights, overfishing and plastic pollution.
 We need your financial support in the following areas:

 Ancestral Knowledge Teaching

 In collaboration with the Moken teacher Keng, this project started in 2021.
 Moken elders are paid teaching salaries to pass ancestral knowledge on to the children.
 The lessons include, sailing and rowing of the Kabang, music in form of drums and songs that tell the old tales of the nomadic life and teachings of medicinal herbs and plants that the older Moken still use.
 Your donation helps the survival of this ancient knowledge for another two or three generations.
 Find out more …

-Launched in 2020, this is a Moken-led effort to control plastic pollution on teh islands.
+Launched in 2020, this is a Moken-led effort to control plastic pollution on the islands.
 Led by Ngui, the head of the village, a group of five eco-guardians collect ocean plastics that come with the tide to the village and other remote bays of the island.
-Over 300kg have been collected, sorted and delivered to our recycling partners in the last month.
+Over 1000kg are collected, sorted and delivered to our recycling partners on a monthly basis.
 We believe that plastic pollution has to be dealt with locally and supported internationally.
 Your donation here will ensure the longevity of this project and helps protect nature around the Surin islands.
 Find out more …

 The Kabang Journey